biiconsulting/icji/README.md

 that we thought should have been available were not.
 Things like setting the default search options for a Search and Select prompt - not available...
-However embedding some JavaScript into the report via an HTML Item allowed for modifing the report after the page loaded.
+However embedding some JavaScript into the report via an HTML Item allowed for modifying the report after the page loaded.

 The primary object that has been used to this point to access the Cognos objects in the browser up to this point has been the infamous "formWarpRequest".
 This